pleabargain/storyboard/README.md

 Random events will be displayed

 The teacher instructs the learner to use the time stamp and tell a story with the event.
+## todo
+- needs to be trimmed down
+  - remove unnecessary repetition
+  - prompt for input!

 ## pseudo code for timeline tab
 load tab